kedbin/relearn.ing/src/content/journal/entry-002.md

 We are culturally conditioned to believe that output is linear: *Work twice as hard, get twice the result.*

-However, a recent journal entry from our community rightly identifies this as a fallacy.
-Whether you are scrubbing a "hidden corner" of your house, waiting for a cashback update, or browsing for the perfect wedding dress, you are subject to the **Iron Law of Diminishing Returns**.
+However, my recent logs correctly identify this as a fallacy.
+Whether I am scrubbing a "hidden corner" of my house, waiting for a cashback update, or browsing for the perfect wedding dress, I am subject to the **Iron Law of Diminishing Returns**.

 In economics, this is the point where the level of profits or benefits gained is less than the amount of money or energy invested.
 In our daily lives, it is the "Asymptote of Effort"—the moment when "better" becomes the enemy of "done."